 Thirty-three (33) of the island's municipios were declared disaster areas for both Hurricanes Irma and Maria (including all 78 municipios for Hurricane Maria).
 Figures 6 and 7 show the declared disaster areas for each storm.
-As the entirety of the Puerto Rico islands is an impact zone from these two storms (including the seven municipios, Group 1, covered in this Tier I), recovery needs have exceeded funding available through FEMA's Disaster Relief Fund, resulting in a special allocation by Congressional Appropriation, awarded through the Department of Housing and Urban Development (HUD) in the form of Community Development Block Grants for Disaster Recovery (CDBG-DR).
-The first allocation, awarded in the amount of \$1,507,179,000 for housing programs, will be combined with the second allocation of \$8,220,783,000.
+As the entirety of the Puerto Rico islands is an impact zone from these two storms (including the eleven municipios, Group 2, covered in this Tier I (Toa Alta, Dorado, Vega Alta, Vega Baja, Manatí, Florida, Barceloneta, Arecibo, Hatillo, Camuy and Quebradillas)), recovery needs have exceeded funding available through FEMA's Disaster Relief Fund, resulting in a special allocation by Congressional Appropriation, awarded through the Department of Housing and Urban Development (HUD) in the form of Community Development Block Grants for Disaster Recovery (CDBG-DR).
+The first allocation, awarded in the amount of \$1,507,179,000 for housing programs, will be combined with the second anticipated allocation of \$8,220,783,000.